-Human behavior in educational situations presented through various approaches to teaching.
-Empirical evidence of the development of learning and motivation will be studied, as will the implications of theory and research on educational practice.
+Human behavior in educational situations presented through various approaches to teaching will be the premise of the course.
+Empirical evidences of the development of learning and motivation will be studied, as will the implications of theory and research on educational practice.
 Emphasis will be placed upon the use of statistics in both descriptive and inferential applications.
+Students must have a 21 or above on the Enhanced ACT or 1020 on the Enhanced SAT (combined verbal and mathematics score) or retake the ACT or SAT or take all sections of the Core Academic Skills for Educators test before completion of ED 201 or no credit will be given for the course.
 Prerequisites: ED 110 and PY 101 (Fall, Spring)